 13. Roll a tennis ball under your foot after a long day on your feet.

-You can also buy a spiky massage ball on Amazon for about $6.00, but a tennis ball works just as well if you have one.
+Other than finding a partner or willing child to rub your feet, use those tennis balls that are collecting dust in your closet to soothe them.
+Roll them back and forth under your feet to release tension.
+You can also buy a spiky massage ball at Walmart for about $5, but a tennis ball works just as well if you have one.

 14. Sprinkle baking soda in shoes to absorb odors.